Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can You Refinance Your Mortgage While In A Consumer Proposal?

-Refinancing your mortgage is when you pay out your existing mortgage with a new loan.
-The new loan comes with a new interest rate and terms.
+Refinancing your mortgage involves paying off your mortgage with a new loan.
+The new mortgage comes with a new interest rate and terms.
 Refinancing allows you to access the equity you’ve built in your home.

 If a lender approves your application, you’ll have to use any proceeds to pay out your consumer proposal.